assuncaomarcos/classroom_extensions/README.rst

 Custom HTML Magic
 -----------------

 The `html` extension customizes the `%%html` magic.
 After rendering the HTML code inserted in the cell, the extension displays a high-level copy of the browser's console.
 This behavior helps in teaching HTML or JavaScript that writes on the console.

 PlantUML Magics
 ---------------

-PlantUML is a textual domain-specific language (DSL) used for creating diagrams, primarily focused on software engineering and system design.
-It allows you to express diagrams using a simple and intuitive syntax, which PlantUML transforms into various types of visual diagrams, such as UML (Unified Modeling Language), sequence, class, activity, and more.
+PlantUML is a textual Domain-Specific Language (DSL) used for creating diagrams, primarily focused on software engineering and system design.
+It allows you to express diagrams using a simple and intuitive syntax, which PlantUML transforms into various types of visual diagrams, such as Unified Modeling Language (UML), sequence, class, activity, and more.

 MongoDB Shell Magics